jirkapok/GasPlanner/doc/roadmap.md

 * TRIMIX support
   * Add air breaks
 * Add CCR support
+* UI Tweaks: Read only fields should be distinguish able
 * Add undo/redo to all pages
 * Add export of the plan to pdf
 * Import/Export dive to compare from well known file format see also <https://www.npmjs.com/package/xml-js>